insidewhy/domos/README.md

  * A state change can be performed on many elements and in this case a single callback is fired.
 The cancelled argument is false only if all of the transitions finished successfully.
  * Elements are automatically hidden and re-displayed as attributes cause them to shrink to 0 in (max) width/height or fade to 0 opacity.
 This removes ugly borders on elements with 0 width/height and avoids faded elements interfering with the flow of the page.

-### domos.ui
+### domos.tooltip
  * Tooltips with pointers.
 These make a great customisable alternative to default HTML5 form validation tooltips provided by current browsers.

+### domos.select
  * Customisable select box override
  * Fully customisable with CSS.
-    * No special API needed to query data: hides and updates underlying select box.
+ * No special API needed to create or query data, replaces an existing select box which is hidden in the page.
+As the user interacts with the replacement the hidden select box is updated.

+### domos.template
+ * UI templates based on [data attributes](http://caniuse.com/#feat=dataset).

 ## Obtaining
 It can be obtained from
  * full source - http://nuisanceofcats.github.com/domos/domos.src.js
  * minified    - http://nuisanceofcats.github.com/domos/domos.min.js